 Take Care of Your Teeth

-Edited by Jerry Rivers, Rebecca M., Lynn, Eng
+Edited by Jerry Rivers, Rebecca M., Lynn, Eng and 1 other

 Possessing a beaming smile full of gleaming white, well-shaped teeth does a lot for your looks.
 Have you ever noticed how all of the actors and actresses on the silver screen have such perfect teeth?
 They have been giving their choppers the best of care daily to have them looking so great.
 They, just as you should be doing, also pay their dentist a visit at least once every six months.
 You can have your teeth looking just as great by following the routine dental care provided in the procedure below.